eficode-academy/docker-katas/labs/03-deletion.md

 ## Cleaning up containers you do not use anymore

 Containers are still persisted, even though they are stopped.
-If you want to delete them from your server you need to use the `docker rm` command.
+If you want to delete them from your server you can use the `docker rm` command.
 `docker rm` can take either the `CONTAINER ID` or `NAME` as seen above.

 Try to remove the `hello-world` container:

 ```bash
 sofus@Praq-Sof:~/git/docker-exercises$ docker container ls -a